-Brand vs. Performance Is Really A False Choice
+Brand vs. Performance Marketing Is a False Choice

 Brand vs. performance has been treated as a strategic fork in the road for quite awhile.
 Build the brand or drive the sale.
 Invest in long-term equity or optimize for short-term returns.
 Pick a lane and commit.